ST10465158/WEDEPOEPart1-2/README.md

 <img width="1440" height="900" alt="Screenshot 2025-09-27 at 12 51 41" src="https://github.com/user-attachments/assets/0172d20b-1829-49fd-86ba-9f3261c660f3" />

-So since i cannot at this point, update my commit pushes that way, I WILL BE UPDATING THE CHANGES THAT I MADE TO MY CODE OVER HERE IN THIS README FILE.
+So since i cannot at this point, update my commit pushes that way, I WILL BE UPDATING THE CHANGES (EACH SAVE) THAT I MADE TO MY CODE OVER HERE IN THIS README FILE.

 Here is what I have so far: